 Moncton real estate guide & listings for sale

-The noise levels in Moncton are reasonably low, as the streets are tranquil - however some areas can be quite loud, especially closer to the railway line.
+Moncton is reasonably quiet, as the streets are usually quite calm - however noise can be bothersome close to the railway line.

-Single detached homes are the main housing type, representing around half of dwellings in Moncton, but small apartment buildings and townhouses are also present in the housing stock.
-This parish has a good choice of unit sizes, ranging from lofts to four or more bedrooms.
-Around 60% of the population of this parish own their home while renters make up the remainder.
-This parish did not experience a single building boom; the construction of new homes in the parish was spread throughout several decades in the twentieth and twenty-first century.
+Single detached homes are the most common housing type, representing many buildings in Moncton, and the remaining houses are mainly small apartment buildings and townhouses.
+This parish has a good variety of unit sizes, ranging from lofts to four or more bedrooms.
+Around two thirds of the population of this parish own their home whereas the rest are renters.
+About 30% of homes in this parish were built after the year 2000, while the majority of the remaining buildings were constructed pre-1960 and in the 1960s.